Issue Areas

 Project Open

-Project Open is a proposed regulatory framework submitted to the SEC
+Project Open is a proposed regulatory framework submitted to the SEC to enable complaint blockchain-based issuance and trading of securities

-What is Project Open?
+What is

 Project Open is a proposed regulatory framework submitted to the SEC to enable compliant blockchain-based issuance and trading of securities.
 This initiative seeks to harness blockchain technology to create more efficient, transparent, and accessible capital markets while maintaining robust investor protections.